PavanRangani/docs/docs/prd/chat/chat-notification.md

 - Shows Chat notification icon in App header and in the Home page.
 - Shows count of unread chat messages along with icon
 - On click of Icon, opens Chat notification dialog
 - Icon is also available when there isn't any unread notifications.
-On click, opens My Chat page directly
+  - In such a case, On click, opens My Chat page directly
+  - In such a case, if user is already on My Chat page, icon is disable.
+On hover it shows proper message in tooltip

 ### Chat notification dialog